 Good communication promotes awareness of any adverse events occurring and allows care staff to allow for any additional interventions or observations required.

 The falls matrix provides insights into trends occurring with falls, such as time of day, impact and location across the care site and/or communities within.
 This insight provides supporting evidence for any change to care plans or operational procedures and policies, for instance knowledge that there may be higher falls at handover times, or that a resident is rising early and needs support at a particular time.

-Mobile Care Monitoring features a ‘Multifactorial Falls Tool’ that assess the risk factors that may lead to a risk of falling.
+The Digital Care System features a ‘Multifactorial Falls Tool’ that assesses the risk factors that may lead to a risk of falling.
 The tool provides suggested actions to support residents and manage the risk of falling.
 Risks identified in the tool feed automatically into the care planning process; meaning important information about risk factors inform the care actions required.

 Post fall observation planned checks are automatically generated to ensure that best practice processes are being followed.

 A tool that identifies risk factors that may impact the ability to safely mobilise, such as gait and balance.
 Special instructions on how to support a person and preferences can be recorded against the different types of transfer (e.g. from one area of the home, getting up or onto a chair, and use of stairs etc.)

 The Digital Care System produces a hospital pack in line with the eRedBag that includes the functional abilities and risks.
 This promotes a continuity of care as the person transitions from one service setting to another, such as hospital.
 Information can be shared electronically via the National Record Locator (NRL) – giving digital access to ambulance crews, hospital staff and other healthcare professionals.

 Person Centred Software partner and integrate with other technology providers to build an ecosystem of solution.
 This includes providers of monitoring technologies that capture passive data about a resident’s movement.
 Learning, for example, if a resident has a disturbed night.